mbarnig/Marylux-648-TTS-Corpus/README.md

 figure 7
 [std plot]()

-For best results with the deep machine learning TTS training a standard-deviation less than 0.8 is recommended.
+For best results with the `deep machine learning TTS training` a standard-deviation less than 0.8 is recommended.
 I identified the samples out of scope and analysed the related audio-clips and transcriptions.
 In most cases the reason for the deviation was obvious.
 An example is shown below :

 figure 8
 [std out of scope]()

-Due to the silence between the numerous words separated by commas the audio-length is very high in comparison to the character-count.
+Due to the silence between the single words, separated by commas, the audio-length is very high in comparison to the character-count.
 Spectrograms can be a great help to check the audio quality of samples where the reason of the deviation is not evident.
 A great tool is [Sonogram Visible Speech](https://github.com/Christoph-Lauer/Sonogram), version 5.
 The following figure gives an overview about the features of this software.

 figure 9
 ![Sonogram 5](https://github.com/mbarnig/Marylux-640-TTS-Corpus/blob/main/pictures/sonogram-2.png)